How Long Do I Need To Wait Between Resin Layers?

 The 24 hour method:

-This method takes a little more time, but provides a very tight bond between layers.
+This method takes a bit more time but ensures a very strong bond between layers.

 The 3-5 hour method:

-This is a quicker method and is a great option when time is an issue.
+This is a great option when time is limited.

-After you’ve applied your first coat of ArtResin, wait about 3-5 hours until it starts to thicken and reaches a gel like state.
-At this point, you can pour the next coat on top.
-T
+After applying the first coat of ArtResin, wait about 3-5 hours until it starts to thicken and reaches a gel-like state.

-💡TIP: If your resin room is warm, you may be able to pour your next coat of ArtResin at the 2-3 hour mark.
+💡TIP: If your workspace is warm, you might be able to pour the next coat of ArtResin at the 2-3 hour mark.

 So there you have it!
-Pouring multiple coats of ArtResin is easy, and whether you choose the 3-5 hour method or the 24 hour method, you can repeat these steps as often as you'd like, until you reach the thickness you desire.
+Pouring multiple coats of ArtResin is easy.
+Whether you choose the 3-5 hour method or the 24 hour method, you can repeat these steps as many times as needed to reach the thickness you want.

-Check out our blog on How You Fix Epoxy Resin Drips.
+Check out our blog on How To Fix Epoxy Resin Drips.

 About the author: Rebecca Zak